 Africa’s Best National Parks by Country:

 These are the best national parks and national reserves by country.
 This list does not include private game reserves and wildlife sanctuaries (explanation of the different types of protected areas).

 The premier national parks of Africa leading safari countries are as follows:

 The Masai Mara National Reserve is widely considered to be the greatest game park on earth.
 It is the most popular game park in Kenya, Africa's top safari destination.

-Masai Mara is the quintessential African safari destination - the original 'Out of Africa' safari setting where endless savannah plains teem with wild animals.
+Masai Mara is the quintessential African safari destination - the original 'Out of Africa' safari setting of endless savannah plains teeming with wild animals.
 Even seasoned safari-goers are struck by the wildness and beauty of Masai Mara.

 One of the main highlights of visiting this legendary 1800 km² wildlife reserve in East Africa, is The Great Migration.
 This annual wildlife spectacle sees millions of wildebeest, zebra and gazelle stampeding across the plains in search of greener grass, from around July to October.

 This top African game park is also home to large predator populations, including numerous lions, leopards, cheetahs and jackals, as well as large numbers of other wild animals and over 450 bird species.

 Encountering the local Maasai tribes in their bright red robes is another highlight of visiting Masai Mara Reserve.
 These proud and striking-looking traditional people live in and around the Masai Mara, coexisting with its wildlife.